haberdashPI/Weber.jl/docs/src/stimulus.md

 addtrial(moment(play,tone(1kHz)))
 ```

 Streams always play on a specific stream channel, so if you want to stop the stream at some point you can request that the channel stop.
-The following plays a pure tone until the participate hits space.
+The following plays a pure tone until the experiment participant hits space.

 ```julia
 addtrial(moment(play,tone(1kHz),channel=1),